LioCrea/MusicAnalyser.JS/README.md

 # RealTimeMusicAnalyser.JS
-Describe music frequencies in real-time and catch the highest one.
+Describe music frequencies in real-time and catch the highest one

-No jQuery
+No jQuery, pur JS

+Works for all kind of extension

 # Use
 For personal use ONLY.